AndersonC96/Breaking-Bad/README.md

 # Breaking Bad API

-React project that uses the [breaking bad api](https://breakingbadapi.com/documentation) to display and filter the characters in the series.
+React project that uses the [Breaking Bad API](https://breakingbadapi.com/documentation) to display and filter the characters in the series.

 ## Usage